Elm Academy’s Online CCAT Course

 - Paper-and-pencil or online

-The CCAT is not divided by grade level.
-Instead, it is divided by age level, meaning that the CCAT Level 9 is designed to be taken by children who are 9 years old.
-Since this age generally corresponds with being in grade 3, schools often administer the CCAT Level 9 to all 3rd graders.
-However, it is best to check with your school to see which level of the test they will be administering, as it is not uncommon for schools to test above or below grade level.
+The CCAT is divided by age level.
+This means that the CCAT Level 10 is designed for children who are 10 years old.
+Since this age often corresponds with being in grade 4, schools will often administer the CCAT Level 10 to all 4th graders.

-The test is made up of three separate sections, called batteries: the Verbal Battery, Quantitative Battery, and Nonverbal Battery.
-Each battery is further divided into three subtests, each made up of a unique question type.
-This means that in total there are nine question types.
-Schools may choose to administer all three batteries together or separately.
-They may also decide to only administer one or two of them.
-In total, the three batteries add up to 170 questions.
+The CCAT Level 10 consists of three separate sections, called batteries: the Verbal Battery, Quantitative Battery, and Nonverbal Battery.
+Each battery includes three subtests, meaning that in total there are nine subtests.
+Schools may choose to administer all three batteries, or only administer one or two of them at a time.
+In total, the three batteries add up to 176 questions.

 The table below breaks down the three batteries into their three subtests: